turbot/guardrails-docs/docs/7-minute-labs/terraform/index.md

 terraform plan
 ```

-3. Apply the configuration to add the policies to the Smart Folder.
+3. Apply the configuration to add the policies to the Policy Pack.

 ```bash
 terraform apply
 ```

 The `Encryption at Rest` and `Encryption in Transit` policy settings will be
 created.
-View the Smart Folder in the Turbot Console to confirm.
+View the Policy Pack in the Guardrails Console to confirm.

 ## Updating the configuration